volfpeter/randompassword/README.md

 There is an online version of this application available [here](http://htmlpreview.github.io/?https://github.com/volfpeter/randompassword/blob/master/online/index.html).

+## Mozilla Firefox add-on

+You can also download a Firefox add-on verion from [here](https://github.com/volfpeter/randompassword/tree/master/firefox).
+You can install this add-on in Firefox directly by following the instructions [at this page](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).
+Keep in mind that currently Firefox will not load temporary add-ons after a restart, you will have to reload the add-on manually.

 ## License

 The software is open-sourced under the conditions of the MIT license.